KelvinHere/Milestone-FrontEnd/README.md

 Steps
 1. From repo main page click settings
 2. Under "GitHub Pages" > "Source" click the "None" button
-3. Select the master branch to publish the master branch on GitHub pages
+3. From dropdown menu select the master branch to publish the master branch on GitHub pages
-4. Once published the link will be shown
+4. Once published the link to the live page will be shown

 ### How to clone this page